fischeversenker/ng-decorator-tree-shaking/README.md

 Reproduction repository to showcase tree-shaking problems when using decorators.

 This repository contains:
 - a library at `/projects/my-library`.
-This library contains and exports a single module/component.
+This library contains and exports a [single module/component](projects/my-library/src/lib/my-library.component.ts).
 - an application at `/src/...`.
 It imports the library module in the `app.module.ts` but does not use the exported library component anywhere.
 - a `dist` folder (that is kept up-to-date with a `pre-commit` hook) for your convenience

 ## Problem

 The [library component](projects/my-library/src/lib/my-library.component.ts) has a custom decorator. **Without** the decorator the component is tree-shaken. **With** the decorator the component is included in the apps production bundle.

+There is a similar unused component as part of the app code [here](src/app/unused-component.component.ts).
+That one is not included in the production bundle.

 ## Quick start